Featured Sites (A-Z)

 Contact Us

 The last hundred years has been one of great discovery, revealing the existence of ancient monuments, cities and even whole civilisations previously unknown or long relegated to myth.
-Recent discoveries in the Indian Ocean (1) and the Anatolian plateau (2) for example, have started a whole new chapter of human development between 7,500 BC and 9,000 BC.
+In addition, recent discoveries in the Indian Ocean (1) and the Anatolian plateau (2) for example, have revealed whole new chapters in the path of human development following the end of the last great ice-age c.
+10,000 BC.

 Featured Articles: